bradgwest/paap/write/paper.md

 from both large annotated sources of art data[^wikiart], as well as enormous datasets of non-art related images[^imagenet].
-In the former case, annotated art datasets allow researchers to train classification models without hand labeling artist and genre metadata.
-This has led to a number of successful models that can identify period and even artist [@David_et_al_2016].
+In the former case, annotated art datasets allow researchers to train classification models without hand labeling artist and genre metadata, leading to a number of successful models that can identify period and even artist [@David_et_al_2016].
 In the latter case, large non-art related image datasets have been used to pre-train object recognition models for art-related tasks.